All Episodes

 I don't blame anyone if this is moderated.

-Do what you must and I will do what I must.
+Do what you must, and I will do what I must.

 Well, just to be clear, don't do anything stupid, right?

-There's just no no point letting a hot head run away with you and doing something terrible and tragic in your own regard that you'll come to regret and that other people will come to regret.
+There's just no point letting a hot head run away with you and doing something terrible and tragic in your own regard that you'll come to regret and that other people will come to regret.

-There's there's no point allowing this to happen.
+There's no point allowing this to happen.

 We have to make sure that we maintain not just the moral high ground, but our own level heads for our own souls.